Usohps/Usohps/README.md

 - 👋 Hi, I’m Princewill S Usoh
 - 👀 I’m interested in contibuting and working with a team of developers..
-- 🌱 I’m currently learning REACTJS...
+- 🌱 I’m proficient in ReactJS and NextJS...
 - 💞️ I’m looking to collaborate on projects to aid my growth..
 - 📫 How to reach me usohps@gmail.com..